TrustTheVote-Project/CryptoWorkstation/00README.txt

 Directories:

-  Spin-Kickstarts - holds original copies of the pre-installed Kickstart files Zip - holds the configuration files for kickstarting the CW
+  Spin-Kickstarts/ - holds original copies of pre-installed Kickstart files Zip/ - holds configuration files for post-kickstarting the CW

 ****************
 ** make-cw.sh **
 ****************

+The Bash script make-cw.sh creates the ISO for the CW.
+Its primary function is to provide LiveCD-Creator with the data necessary to "kickstart" the CW.
+Two chunks of data are required: the pre-existing kickstart file cw-kiosk.ks and a script-created zip repository holding the contents of the Zip directory, which is copied to /var/www/html.
+Once the kickstart process enters the "post-processing" phase, LiveCD-Creator has no access to the local file system, and any required data comes from "outside," in this case from the local web (httpd) server, whose file system is rooted at /var/www/html.
+The IP address of the local host is required in order to access this web server.

-This script creates the CW.
-It performs the following operations:
+The script performs the following operations:

-- Checks to see if the local IP address is the same as the built-in one
+- Ensures that the built-in local IP address is correct
-- Ensures that the CW kickstart file uses the local IP address
+- Ensures that the kickstart file uses the local IP address
-- Ensures that the CW kickstart file uses the correct zip file
+- Ensures that the kickstart file uses the correct zip file name
-- Copies the CW kickstart file to /usr/share/spin-kickstarts
+- Copies the kickstart file to /usr/share/spin-kickstarts
 - Compares Spin-Kickstarts files with pre-installed ones, must be identical
 - Starts the httpd service
 - Turns off SELinux enforcement mode
-- Zips up data for the kickstart process
+- Zips up the data for the zip repository, from the contents of Zip/
-- Copies the zip file to /var/www/html
+- Copies the zip repository to /var/www/html
 - Checks if the target ISO file exists and if so asks for removal permission
 - Starts LiveCD-Creator in the background, with output logged to Log.txt
-- Then monitors progress via the Log.txt file
+- Then monitors progress via (tail -f of) the Log.txt file
 - Finishes with "Setting supported flag to 0" followed by some line feeds

-The LiveCD-Creator program creates the CW, a bootable ISO, using the instructions in the kickstart file and the configuration data in the zip repository.
+!!!!!!!!!!!!!
+!!
+WARNING !!
+!!!!!!!!!!!!!

+Red Hat Bugzilla - Bug 624028 - livecd-creator creates iso that doesn't boot

+The author has been struggling with this bug since late August, 2010.
+It took me about 10 days to get livecd-creator to work properly on my PC after first encountering the bug, and I am unsure of exactly what I did to fix the problem.
+My current Fedora 13 development system uses livecd-creator to generate ISOs that successfully re-boot my PC, after being burned to external media such as CD/DVD/USB.
+However, the local Virtual Machine Manager will not boot these ISO, and still reports the error message mentioned in the bug.

+So I am afraid that, under the currently broken state of Fedora 13, my procedure for creating a Crypto Workstation from scratch is not replicable.
+I would appreciate feedback from anyone attempting this process who either succeeds or fails.
+My contact information appears at the end.

 *********************
 ** Spin-Kickstarts **